solidjs/solid-site/public/tutorial/lessons/flow_index/lesson.md

+Sometimes it doesn't make sense to use refererential equality to compare rows.
+When dealing with primitive values or arrays of arrays, if we treated the value as the key we could cause a lot of unnecessary rendering.
+For example if we mapped a list of strings to `<input>` field that could edit each, every change to that value would cause the `<input>` to be recreated as it is seen as the unique identifier.

-Sometimes there is no good reference to compare rows when dealing with primitives or arrays of arrays.
-In these cases, conceptually, the index is the key to the list.
+In these cases, conceptually, the array index is the actual key to the list.
 For that we have the `<Index>`.

 `<Index>` has a similar signature to to `<For>` except this time the item is the signal and the index is fixed.